rpinales87/tic-tac-toe-client/README.md

 ### Future updates/interactions
 ____

--Fix bug where you need to click “See games history” twice to see the user game history on screen.
+- Fix bug where you need to click “See games history” twice to see the user game history on screen.
--Fix sign in bug- changing view when logging in with wrong password, resulting in the user getting “stuck” in the signed in view.
+- Fix sign in bug- changing view when logging in with wrong password, resulting in the user getting “stuck” in the signed in view.
--Add player vs computer functionality
+- Add player vs computer functionality
--Add full responsive design for different screen sizes.
+- Add full responsive design for different screen sizes.